egavazzi/AURORA.jl/docs/src/10-tutorials/20-getting-started.md

 The precipitating electrons are specified by an [`InputFlux`](@ref), which combines an *energy spectrum* with a *temporal modulation*.

-For this first example we use a simple 5 Hz flickering input.
-This is the main use case for AURORA: studying how the ionosphere responds to rapidly varying precipitation.
+For this first example we use a simple, 5 Hz flickering input.

 ```@example getting_started
 flux = InputFlux(